Karlovac Gymnasium

 Karlovac Gymnasium (Gimnazija Karlovac), sometimes historically referred to as Higher Real Gymnasium, is a secondary school (gymnasium) located in the city of Karlovac in Croatia.

 Description

 Housed in a dedicated building constructed in 1863, the school considers itself to have been founded as early as 1766.
-At that time, Karlovac was part of the Croatian Military Frontier under the rule of the Austrian Empire.
 Starting in 1766 and under the direction of Maria Theresa of Austria, piarists were sent to Karlovac to teach subjects to two grade levels, the main subject being the Latin language.
+At that time, Karlovac was part of the Croatian Military Frontier under the rule of the Austrian Empire, before becoming a Free Royal City in 1781.

 In early 2010 the gymnasium was accepted as the 37th member of the German global school network in Croatia.
 This designation allows students to attend German universities without having to complete the usual prerequisite German language entrance examination.

 Alumni

 After the school year 2023/24, 118 graduates of this gymnasium enrolled at an institution of higher learning in Croatia, or 100% of students who took up the nationwide Matura exams.
 The most common destinations for these students were the University of Zagreb faculties of economics, electrical engineering and computing, law, science, and medicine.